Premier Guitar Premier Guitar

 - Mark Lettieri on Van Halen’s Bold New Soundby Jason Shadrick on July 29, 2021 at 7:18 pm

 Snarky Puppy’s Mark Lettieri digs into the opening track of 5150 and describes his reaction to EVH’s new sound.The 30-episode podcast will be available exclusively through dweezilzappa.com and packages will include listening parties, Q&A sessions, “Brown Sound” bonus episodes, custom Axe-FX, Helix, and Kemper presets, a 1-year subscription to Premier Guitar, and much more.A portion of the proceeds will go to benefit Mr. Holland’s Opus Foundation and Feeding America.Presented by Walrus Audio

 Guitar Gear Finder Guitar lessons, guides, gear reviews, and more to help you become a better guitarist for guitarists of all skill levels

-- Ultimate Guide to the Pentatonic Scale (Charts, Exercises, FAQ)by Aaron Matthies on May 5, 2021 at 4:18 am
+- Ultimate Guide to Guitar Tapping (Technique, Problems, FAQ)by Aaron Matthies on July 16, 2021 at 1:17 am

 Guitar – gear, reviews, lessons, and discussion for everyone!
 Welcome to r/guitar, a community devoted to the exchange of guitar related information and entertainment.
 This is a forum where guitarists, from novice to experienced, can explore the world of guitar through a variety of media and discussion.
 If you have guitar related questions, use the "Search" field or ask the community.
 The best place to start if you’re new is right below in our "Rules" section.
 Thanks for visiting.